Unity-Technologies/ClusterDisplay/source/com.unity.cluster-display/Documentation~/hardware-setup.md

 -   A node in the cluster consists of a workstation and a display output.

--   There is one Master Node and multiple client nodes (here, 1 master and 3 clients).
+-   There is one Emitter Node and multiple client nodes (here, 1 emitter and 3 clients).

--   You can set up the Master as a rendering node to optimize the use of your hardware resources.
+-   You can set up the Emitter as a rendering node to optimize the use of your hardware resources.

--   The client nodes connect to the Master Node via a wired Local Area Network.
+-   The client nodes connect to the Emitter Node via a wired Local Area Network.

 Additional recommendations: